Dependent Types and the Art of HTTP Headers

 h : Nat -> Nat h x = x*2

 And suppose we'd like to verify that our function always returns an even number.
-We could of course write tests in which we applied h()
+We could of course write tests in which we apply h()

-to various input & verify that the results are even, but that would only verify that h()
+to various inputs & verify that the results are even, but that would only prove that h()

 , we can find an inhabitant of the type Even (h x)